itsthatguy/myway/README.md

 # myway

-A sinatra.rb simple starting point and generator.
+A middleman-blog starting point and generator

 # Installation